mavrix93/LightCurvesClassifier/README.md

 The connectors have to inherit *StarsCatalogue* or *LightCurvesDb* classes.
 This ensures that all connectors are able to return unitary Star objects in the same manner.
 Inheritage of these classes helps *StarsProvider* to find connectors.

 Moreover connectors can inherite other interface classes which bring more funcionality to child classes.
 For example *TapClient* can be used for VO archives providing TAP access.
+See section "New modules" below.

 ### VizierTapBase